andreiczc/dissertation/docs_misc/notes.md

 - deleting the psk associated with the client doesn't affect the connection
 - as soon as the client is connected, delete that and CHECK THE MEMORY

+## Things to remember

+0x04 is Uncompressed point indicator!